cojen/Maker/README.md

 - [Coding patterns](https://github.com/cojen/Maker/wiki/Coding-patterns)
 - [Examples](example/main/java/org/cojen/example)

-A key feature of the framework is that the JVM operand stack isn't directly accessible, which makes it much easier to use.
+A key feature of the library is that the JVM operand stack isn't directly accessible, which makes it much easier to use.
 Local variables are used exclusively, and conversion to the stack-based representation is automatic.
 In some cases, this can result in more local variables than is strictly necessary, but modern JVMs reduce the set using liveness analysis.

 In addition to simplifying basic class generation, the features of the `java.lang.invoke` package are fully integrated, but without all the complexity.
 The `ObjectMethods` example shows how to define a bootstrap method which generates code "just in time".